How do I stop my dog barking?

 In all aspects of dog training you need to have a system.
 Dogs respond to routine and this will greatly increase your chances of success.
 You may have already been to obedience classes with your puppy, if you didn't, then why not give it a go now?
 It's never too late to teach old dogs new tricks and they are great places to learn skills in handling your dog.

-One way to teach your dog a 'hush' command is to silence or distract him every time he barks.
-Use something that makes a loud noise, like a can full of coins, to get his attention then issue a firm 'hush' command.
+One way to teach your dog a 'hush' command is to silence or distract them every time they bark.
+Use something that makes a loud noise, like a can full of coins, to get attention then issue a firm 'hush' command.

-When your dog stops barking, praise and reward him.
-Never shout when you want him to stop, this can cause anxiety and undermine any learning.
-Also, you can easily confuse your dog if he thinks you are barking too.
-Yelling only reinforces the barking habit.
+When your dog stops barking, praise and reward.
+Never shout as this can cause anxiety and undermine any learning.